-- Leadership of the Organisation: overseeing the Company and establishing codes that reflect the values of the Company and guide the conduct of the Board, management and employees. - Strategy Formulation: working with senior management to set and review the overall strategy and goals for the Company and ensuring that there are policies in place to govern the operation of the Company. - Overseeing Planning Activities: overseeing the development of the Company's strategic plan and approving that plan as well as the annual and long-term budgets. - Shareholder Liaison: ensuring effective communications with shareholders through an appropriate communications policy and promoting participation at general meetings of the Company. - Monitoring, Compliance and Risk Management: overseeing the Company's risk management, compliance, control and accountability systems and reviewing the effectiveness and directing the financial and operational performance of the Company. - Company Finances: approving expenses in excess of those approved under the Company authorisations process and approving and monitoring acquisitions, divestitures and financial and other reporting. - Human Resources: appointing, and, where appropriate, removing the Company Secretary, the Group Chief Executive Officer, Group Chief Financial Officer as well as reviewing the performance of the Company Secretary and the Group Chief Executive Officer and monitoring the performance of senior management in their implementation of the Company's strategy. - Ensuring the health, safety and well-being of Employees: in conjunction with the senior management team, developing, overseeing and reviewing the effectiveness of the Company's occupational health and safety systems to ensure the well-being of all employees. - Delegation of Authority: delegating appropriate powers to the Company Secretary and the Group Chief Executive Officer to ensure the effective day-to-day management of the Company and establishing and determining the powers and functions of the Committees of the Board.
+- Leadership of the Company: overseeing the Company and establishing codes that reflect the values of the Company and guide the conduct of the Board, management and employees. - Strategy Formulation: working with senior management to set and review the overall strategy and goals for the Company and ensuring that there are policies in place to govern the operation of the Company. - Overseeing Planning Activities: overseeing the development of the Company's strategic plan and approving that plan as well as the annual and long-term budgets. - Shareholder Liaison: ensuring effective communications with shareholders through an appropriate communications policy and promoting participation at general meetings of the Company. - Monitoring, Compliance and Risk Management: overseeing the Company's risk management, compliance, control and accountability systems and reviewing the effectiveness and directing the financial and operational performance of the Company. - Company Finances: approving expenses more than those approved under the Company authorisations process and approving and monitoring acquisitions, divestitures and financial and other reporting. - Human Resources: appointing, and, where appropriate, removing the Company Secretary, senior executives fulfilling the Chief Executive Officer functions, as well as reviewing their performance and monitoring the performance in their implementation of the Company's strategy.

+- Ensuring the health, safety and well-being of Employees: in conjunction with the senior management team, developing, overseeing and reviewing the effectiveness of the Company's occupational health and safety systems to ensure the well-being of all employees. - Delegation of Authority: delegating appropriate powers to the Company Secretary and senior executives, fulfilling the role of the Chief Executive Officer to ensure the effective day-to-day management of the Company, and establishing and determining the powers and functions of the Committees of the Board.

 Whilst at all times the Board retains full responsibility for guiding and monitoring the Company, in discharging its stewardship it makes use of sub-committees.
-Specialist committees are able to focus on a particular responsibility and provide informed feedback to the Board.
-The Board has established the following Standing Committees, details of which are included later in this Corporate Governance Statement:
+Specialist committees can focus on a particular responsibility and provide informed feedback to the Board.
+The following committees were in place in FY24: